mzywj2/Thesis-Project/README.md

 ### Compleasm:

 Compleasm is a high-performance tool for genome assembly, designed to efficiently handle large and complex datasets.
 It also provides more sensitivity than BUSCO.
-[Reference: Neng Huang, Heng Li, compleasm: a faster and more accurate reimplementation of BUSCO.
-Bioinformatics, 39, btad595, 2023. https://academic.oup.com/bioinformatics/article/39/10/btad595/7284108?login=false]

 ```